mesolitica/malaya-speech/pretrained-model/prepare-tts/README.md

 Prepare TTS dataset for TTS models.

-**This directory is very lack of comments, able to understand Tensorflow, Tensorflow estimator, Tensorflow Dataset is really helpful**.
+**This directory is very lack of comments, able to understand Tensorflow, Tensorflow estimator and Tensorflow Dataset are really helpful**.

 ## how-to